Tharinda Ratwatte

-Tharinda Ratwatte also known as Ashan Ratwatte (born 12 December 1995) is a Sri Lankan rugby union and sevens player who plays as a fly-half.
-His father Ashan Ratwatte was also a rugby union player having played for both Kandy SC and Ceylonese Rugby & Football Club.
-His granduncle Anuruddha Ratwatte was a politician.
+Ashan Tarinda Ratwatte (born 12 December 1995), commonly known as Tari, is a Sri Lankan rugby union and sevens player.
+He plays as a fly-half for Kandy Sports Club and the Sri Lanka national rugby team.
+Ratwatte is the son of former rugby player Ashan Ratwatte, who played for both Kandy SC and Ceylonese Rugby & Football Club.

+Early life and education

+Ratwatte was born in 1995 to Ashan Ratwatte, a well-known rugby player who represented Kandy Sports Club and Ceylonese Rugby & Football Club.
+His great-uncle, Anuruddha Ratwatte, was a former Sri Lankan Army General and Deputy Minister of Defense.
+His uncles, Lohan Ratwatte, a former State Minister, and Mahendra Ratwatte, a former Mayor of Kandy, are also notable figures in Sri Lankan politics.

+He was educated at the British School in Kandy before enrolling at Trinity College Kandy in 2006.
+At Trinity, Ratwatte captained the school’s 2014 rugby team as fly-half.
+His achievements in rugby earned him the prestigious Trinity Lion for Rugby, and he was also awarded the Ryde Gold Medal for being the Best All-Round Boy.
+He served as Senior Prefect (Head Boy) in 2014.

+Ratwatte went on to study law at the University of London and completed his legal training at the Sri Lanka Law College.
+He is currently an Attorney-at-Law.

 Career

 He captained Trinity College rugby team in 2014 and soon after schooling he joined Ceylonese Rugby & Football Club.
 In 2014, he was appointed as the captain of the Sri Lankan Youth rugby team for the Junior World Rugby Tournament (JWRT) – Asian edition.

 He was named in Sri Lankan men's rugby sevens squads for both the 2018 Commonwealth Games and 2018 Asian Games.
 Sri Lanka would eventually finish at fourth position in men's rugby sevens tournament during the 2018 Asian Games thereby narrowly missing out on a bronze medal after going down 36-14 to South Korea in bronze medal 3rd place match while Sri Lanka finished at fifteenth position in men's rugby sevens tournament at the 2018 Commonwealth Games.

 He joined Kandy SC in 2019 after playing for Ceylonese Rugby and Football Club for four years.
 He was the top points scorer in the Dialog Rugby League 2019/20 with 123 points including 3 tries and 42 conversion points.

 He was included in 110 member Sri Lankan contingent for the 2022 Commonwealth Games.
 He scored a try against New Zealand during the opening game of the 2022 Commonwealth Games men's rugby tournament.
 It was the first try to be scored by Sri Lanka against New Zealand in rugby sevens at Commonwealth Games and Ashan also became only the second Sri Lankan after Sudath Sampath to score a try against New Zealand in any forms of rugby.